 - Couples with three or more children shall not be considered for adoption

-As per data shared by the government in the Lok Sabha, the In-country adoption number has come down from 5693 in 2010 to 2717 in 2016-17 (up to March 15th).
-The Inter-country adoption number has been going up and down in these 7 years.
-The worrying aspect is that the number of In-country adoptions has come down continuously and decreased by more than 50% in these 7 years.
+As per data available on the CARA website and other data shared by the government in parliament, the In-Country adoption number has come down from 5693 in 2010 to 3276 in 2017-18.
+The Inter-Country adoptions have been going up and down in these 7 years.
+The worrying aspect is that the number of In-Country adoptions haven’t increased despite simplification of guidelines.

 More female children are adopted than male

-As per government data, more female children are being adopted compared to the male children in each of the last 4 years (In Country adoption).
-While 5601 male children were adopted between 2013-14 and 2016-17, 8039 female children were adopted during the same period.
+As per data with CARA, more female children are being adopted compared to the male children in each of the last 4 years as far as In-Country adoption is concerned.
+While 5770 male children were adopted between 2013-14 and 2016-17, 8363 female children were adopted during the same period.

-The trend is more or less similar even in inter-country adoption.
-While 596 male children were adopted between 2013-14 and 2016-17, 1402 female children were adopted during the same period.
+The trend is more or less similar even in Inter-Country adoption.
+While 615 male children were adopted between 2013-14 and 2016-17, 1433 female children were adopted during the same period.

 Maharashtra leads in In-Country adoptions

-USA, Italy & Spain account for 70% of all the Inter-Country adoptions
+USA, Italy & Spain account for more than half of all the Inter-Country adoptions

-Individuals from the 3 countries of USA, Italy & Spain have accounted for 70% or more Inter-Country adoptions in each of the last 4 years.
-In fact, most of the countries in the top-half in the list of Inter-Country adoptions are European.
-Canada & USA are from the Americas and only UAE is from the Middle East.
-USA has consistently accounted for more than 1/3rd of all the Inter-Country adoptions.
+Individuals from the three countries of USA, Italy & Spain have accounted for at least 50% of the Inter-Country adoptions in each of the last 5 years as per government data.
+In fact, most of the countries in the top-half in the list of Inter-Country adoptions are from Europe.
+Only Canada & USA from the Americas and UAE from the Middle East are also part of this list.
+USA has consistently accounted for close to 1/3rd of all the Inter-Country adoptions.
 In the last 4 years, individuals from 35 different countries have adopted children from India.